premell/premell/README.md

 ### Hello, I'm Elmer :wave:
-I am a frontend developer
+I'm a frontend developer that loves learning about new technologies.
+I

 #### Languages and tools